Laevistrombus canarium: Life cycle

 L. canarium is gonochoristic, which means that each individual animal is distinctly male or female.
-The breeding season starts in late November and continues until early March.
+The breeding season starts in May and continues until September.
 After internal fertilization the female produces and spawns a long, gelatinous tubular structure containing multiple eggs.
 This structure then coils itself and compacts, forming a creamy-white egg mass.
-Each egg mass may contain 50,000–70,000 eggs; the females usually lay them on seagrass, where they remain attached.
-In about 110–130 hours the embryo of L. canarium grows from a single cell to a veliger (a larval form common to marine and fresh-water gastropod and bivalve mollusks) and then hatches.
+Each egg mass may contain 50,000–70,000 eggs; In about 110–130 hours the embryo of L. canarium grows from a single cell to a veliger (a larval form common to marine and fresh-water gastropod and bivalve mollusks) and then hatches.
 The hatching process takes 12–15 hours.
 After hatching, the larvae can be assigned to four distinct developmental stages throughout their short planktonic lives (based on morphological features and other characteristics).
-Usually, larvae up to 3 days old are stage I veligers; 4– to 8-day-old larvae are sstage II; 9– to 16-day-old larvae are stage III, and larvae from 17 days to metamorphosis are stage IV.
+Usually, larvae up to 3 days old are stage I veligers; 4– to 8-day-old larvae are stage II; 9– to 16-day-old larvae are stage III, and larvae from 17 days to metamorphosis are stage IV.
 L. canarium larvae develop faster compared to other species in the same family, including the West Indian fighting conch (Strombus pugilis) and the milk conch (Lobatus costatus).
 Larval development may be highly influenced by environmental conditions, such as temperature and the quality and availability of food.
 Metamorphosis in L. canarium can be recognised by loss of the larval velar lobes and the development of the typical leaping motion of juvenile true conches.

-A study from 2008 indicates that sexual dimorphism occurs early during this species' ontogeny.
-L. canarium males reach sexual maturity at a shorter shell length when compared to females.
-Individuals are considered to be adults by the time the outer lip of their shells is noticeably thickened and flared; growth to adult size takes about a year.
-The maximum lifespan of the dog conch differs between sexes; it is estimated at 2.0 and 2.5 years for females and males, respectively.